Clinical Scientist (St James's Hospital)

 Kenneth J. O’Byrne, Martin P. Barr, Steven G. Gray.
 The role of Epigenetics in Resistance to Cisplatin Chemotherapy in Lung Cancer.
 Cancers, 3(1): 1426-1453, 2011.

 Barr MP & O’Byrne KJ.
 Molecular Mechanisms of Cisplatin Resistance in Lung Cancer.
 In: Lung Cancer: A Comprehensive Overview.
 Nova Science Publishers, New York, 2013.

 For further information about Dr Martin Barr please view his CV Profile.

-For further information on Thoraic Oncology Research please view the IMM website
+For further information on Thoracic Oncology Research please view the TTMI website